jaskiratr/personal-website/content/SectionLanding.md

 caption:
 ---

-A Digital product developer working with organizations to steward meaningful impact at scale.
+A digital product manager working with organizations to steward meaningful impact at scale.